Thomas-Bagnolati/DiamondTheme/README.md

 # Diamond Theme

-Andoid Studio Theme
+Andoid Studio Theme.

-Take a look on the [plugin web site](https://plugins.jetbrains.com/plugin/19690-diamond-theme)
+Take a look on the [plugin web site](https://plugins.jetbrains.com/plugin/19690-diamond-theme).

 You can also find it on plugin settings typing : "Diamond Theme".